nathancarter/move-stuff/to-do.md

 Features

- - Make level JSON uploadable as an editing mechanism
  - Add several levels to showcase the game's initial ingredients and style
-    - One spinner, one token, one hint, easy
-    - Multiple spinners, one token, no hints, easy
-    - 1 spinner, 1 poker, easy, no hints
     - Medium-level combination of spinners and pokers, no hints, flat
     - Same as previous, but now starting to use tokens to block one another
     - Same as previous, but now extra tokens as well